at-cg/MMC/README.md

 MMC
 =
-MMC is a disk-based programm for counting (w,k)-minimizers from (possibly gzipped) FASTQ/FASTA files.
+MMC is a open-source program for disk-based counting of (w,k)-minimizers from (possibly gzipped) FASTQ/FASTA files.
+Given a parameter k and w (default w = k), MMC samples the minimizers and give the statistics of their count in an efficient manner.
+Many applications (such as, GWAS, BC-dissimilarity computation, de novo Genome Size Estimation ...) that requires the count of all the k-mers in a given sequencing file, can be performed using a fraction of time and memory using only the minimizer statistics, which MMC provides the user.
 This program has been built on top of [KMC3](https://github.com/refresh-bio/KMC).

+Benchmark
+=

 Installation
 =